Frank Moores: Politics

 With no previous experience in politics, Moores was first elected in 1968 to the House of Commons as a Progressive Conservative.
 The party captured six of seven seats in the province, almost all of which had been Liberal since 1949, against the national trend that elected Pierre Elliott Trudeau with a strong majority.
 Moores was elected to a one-year term as president of the federal PC Party in 1969.

 In 1970, he resigned his federal seat and became the leader of the Progressive Conservative Party of Newfoundland.
 He was asked to form a government in January 1972, several months after the October 1971 election, which resulted in a near tie between Joey Smallwood's Liberals and the Progressive Conservatives.
 Moores soon called a new March 1972 election and won a strong majority.
 In the 1975 election, he won a reduced majority.

 As premier, Moores advocated rural development and provincial control of natural resources as well as economic development.
+He also brought a more consultative approach to government than had prevailed under Smallwood.
+Under his watch, the House of Assembly became the last provincial legislature to have a Question Period.

 Later life

 He left politics in March 1979 to re-enter business and became a lobbyist.
 In 1983, he was an organizer of the successful federal Progressive Conservative leadership campaign for Brian Mulroney.

 Moores served as an adviser to Mulroney premiership and was appointed to the Board of Air Canada, which was then a crown corporation.
 He also worked for Government Consultants International (GCI), a powerful Ottawa-based international lobbying firm, which then had as clients the airline firms Wardair and Nordair, which were competitors of Air Canada.
 Over accusations of conflict of interest, GCI later gave up Wardair and Nordair as clients.
 He resigned his Air Canada directorship shortly after GCI had taken on the Airbus file.

 In 1987, he became the chairman of GCI and retired from this position in 1990.
 In the 1990s, he regained prominence for his alleged role in the Airbus affair.
+Karlheinz Schreiber's accountant alleged that Moores received secret commissions from Schreiber.

 On July 10, 2005, Moores died of liver cancer in Perth, Ontario.

 In November 2007, in the wake of new revelations about the Airbus affair by Karlheinz Schreiber, The Globe and Mail published evidence indicating that Moores had written a letter about the Airbus deal to Franz Josef Strauss, the chairman of Airbus Industrie.
-Moore, until his death, denied having any involvement in the affair.
+Moores, until his death, denied having any involvement in the affair.